This keto pie crust recipe makes a buttery, flaky, easy-to-roll, and flat-out delicious crust! The possibilities are endless.

-Use this versatile keto-friendly pie crust for all your savory and sweet recipes that call for a crust.
-The only limitations are your imaginations.
+Use this versatile keto-friendly pie crust for all your savory pies and sweet pies.
+The only limitation is your imagination.

-Can we talk about pie crust and my quest for the perfect, buttery, flaky keto pie crust that birthed this recipe?
+Can we chat about my quest for the perfect, buttery, flaky low-carb pie crust that birthed this recipe?

 Keto Pie Crust

-Everyone and that includes those of us doing a ketogenic diet deserves a proven pastry crust recipe.
-Why should we be denied just because we have chosen to change our diet?
+Why should we be denied a good pie crust just because we have chosen to change our diet?

-The best part of this keto pie crust recipe is that it’s made with easy to come by ingredients.
-That’s right no difficult to pronounce items that you will rarely use.
+The best part of this keto pie crust recipe is that it’s made with easy-to-find ingredients.
+That’s right, no difficult-to-pronounce items that you will rarely use.

 I am confident that you probably already have in your keto baking pantry all you need to make this delectable pie crust.

 This keto-friendly crust recipe uses both coconut and almond flour.
-But no need to worry because I have also tested the use of sunflower seed flour in place of almond flour and it also works beautifully creating a nut-free option.
+But no need to worry because I have also tested the use of sunflower seed flour instead of almond flour, and it also works beautifully, creating a nut-free option.

-Learn how to easily make the best ever keto pie crust from scratch that will rival it’s high carb counterparts.
+Learn how to easily make a flaky keto pie crust from scratch that will rival its high-carb counterparts.